UHDanke/gd_docs/triggers/audio.md

 ### Reverb

 Applies a reverb effect to the played SFX.
-Reverbs are used primarily to simulate an acoustic space (sound reflection, decay, reflection, etc).
+Reverbs are used primarily to simulate an acoustic space (sound reflections, decay, etc).

 FMOD documentation on reverbs can be found [here](https://www.fmod.com/docs/2.03/api/effects-reference.html#sfx-reverb).